TiepMH/Zero-Forcing-Beamforming/README.md

-# Zero-Forcing Beamforming (ZFBF) technique is a popular one, which is normally used in wireless systems (including WiFi systems)
+# Zero-Forcing Beamforming (ZFBF) technique is a popular one, which is normally used in wireless communication systems (including WiFi systems)

 The so-called "Water-Filling" algorithm is used for performing the idea behind the ZFBF technique.